dcos/dcos-cli/README.rst

 DCOS Command Line Interface
 ===========================
-The DCOS Command Line Interface (CLI) is a command line utility supporting several commands to provide an user friendly yet powerful way to manage DCOS installations.
+The DCOS Command Line Interface (CLI) is a command line utility that provides a user-friendly yet powerful way to manage DCOS installations.

 Dependencies
 ------------